 ASOS Marketplace has benefitted a wide range of people, from shop owners to individual sellers.

 It has been great for independent clothing stores, who have been able to increase their exposure immeasurably, while savvy individual sellers have been able to make thousands of pounds each week.

 Meanwhile it has also been a starting point for setting up brands.
 Family-run label Volklore started out on ASOS Marketplace before they were chosen to have a full clothing line on ASOS.

-So whether you’re just looking to make some extra money out of your old clothes or are serious about style – you might find a home on ASOS Marketplace – Give it a try!
+So whether you’re just looking to make some extra money or are serious about making a regular income – you might find a home on ASOS Marketplace – Give it a try!